Skip to content

 What language is Sloboda Ukrainian?

-Sloboda Ukrainian is a dialect of Ukrainian.
+Sloboda Ukrainian is a dialect of the Ukrainian language.

 Which region is Sloboda Ukrainian associated with?